 We're not talking about warming up your muscles in a figurative sense, either.
 Dynamic stretching actually raises your body temperature slightly before you start working out.
 In this way, dynamic stretching helps improve flexibility of your muscles, joints, and connective tissues without the discomfort of static stretching.
 This both prevents injuries in the short-term before each workout, and also improves flexibility over the long term without the discomfort you get from regular, static stretching.

 Now that you know what dynamic stretching is and how good it is for you, it's time to start incorporating them into your workouts.
-Feel free to start here with our suggestions below.
+Feel free to start here with our Quick Vita-approved suggestions below.
 And if you want more, we strongly encourage you to google more information on the internet for better, expert-level dynamic stretching workouts:

-Set four: arm circles - Here's a sneaky way to stretch out and improve flexibility in your shoulders.
+• Set four: arm circles - Here's a sneaky way to stretch out and improve flexibility in your shoulders.
 We say "sneaky" because it doesn't feel like you're stretching anything at all (but you definitely are!).
 Hold your arms out at a 90 degree angle from your torso, palms facing the floor.
 Rotate your arms in a clockwise motion forward slowly, making small circles in the air.
 You can gradually speed up a little as you make the circle bigger and bigger - but it's not a race, so don't get carried away with it.
 Do this for 10 to 15 seconds, then reposition yourself and start over from the beginning, this time moving your arms in a counterclockwise motion for another 10 to 15 seconds.

-Dynamic stretching is great; but it's only the tip of the iceberg when it comes to an effective weight loss or maintenance fitness routine.
 Remember that if you're feeling winded are you're sweating very hard during a dynamic stretching warm-up, you may be working a little too hard.
 Try slowing down or performing fewer reps until you're feeling warm and your heart is beating a little faster than it would sitting or standing.
 That's the sweet spot you want to hit with your dynamic stretching routine.
 Once you master that, come back and check Quick Vita for even more fantastic fitness and exercise advice!